angular/angular/adev/src/content/guide/components/lifecycle.md

 In your components, you can implement **lifecycle hooks** to run code during these steps.
 Lifecycle hooks that relate to a specific component instance are implemented as methods on your component class.
-Lifecycle hooks that relate the Angular application as a whole are implemented as functions that accept a callback.
+Lifecycle hooks that relate to the Angular application as a whole are implemented as functions that accept a callback.

 A component's lifecycle is tightly connected to how Angular checks your components for changes over